liveandletbri/food_db/README.md

 You can debug the ingredient parser similarly, using `docker attach food-db-ingred`.

 ### Python
-If you want to run code locally, I used `pyenv` to get the virtual environment set up.
-However, I prefer to run everything inside the Docker container.
+If you want to run code locally, I recommend [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) to get the virtual environment set up.
+However, I prefer to run everything inside the Docker container using something like `docker exec -it food-db-django bash`.
 ```
 cd food_db/food_db
 pyenv install 3.11.9